Arunalk/Kubernetes/PYTHON/CSV/READ DATA IN CSV.md

 ## 📘 Using `readlines()`

 The `readlines()` function reads all lines from a file and returns them as a list.
-While simple, handling CSV data this way can be cumbersome, especially for extracting specific rows or columns.:contentReference[oaicite:2]{index=2}
+While simple, handling CSV data this way can be cumbersome, especially for extracting specific rows or columns.

 ```python
 with open("weather_data.csv") as data_file: